Ara is a Journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

 A Brief History of the Band Serpent

 Japan is not a country that most people would associate with heavy metal and especially not melodic death metal.
 If you want to listen to great heavy metal music, Japan’s Serpent is an excellent band to listen to!
 You won't even want to listen to bands such as Children of Bodom after you hear these guys!
 Their 2005 album called Cradle of Insanity is full of melody and rough vocals that would leave the heavy metal fan VERY impressed!
 The vocals are very raspy and hard to understand, but this does not have much effect on the quality of the songs.
 The band started playing back in 1993 under the name Awaken.
 But after hearing a song by the band In Flames, they decided to change the band’s name to Serpent.
 The band would split up in 2000 and not return until 2003.
 They have four demos, one EP, one split album and two studio albums as of this writing.
-Note: as of 2020 the status of Serpent is unknown and I will assume that they have disbanded but the middle section interlude in the song Bloody Gates is one of the most impressive moments in this band’s history.
+Note: as of 2021 the status of Serpent is that they have split up.

 Who Plays On the Album Cradle of Insanity?